 £

-First line treatments for myeloma (also called multiple myeloma) usually give the longest period of remission, where there are few or no myeloma cells left in the body.
+First line treatments for myeloma (also called multiple myeloma) usually give the longest time in remission.
+Remission means there are few or no myeloma cells left in the body.

 Treatment stages